 A 2-credit course designed to assist you in your transition to the UW during your first quarter.

 GEN ST 199 is a 2-credit course graded on a 'credit' 'no credit' grading scale.
-This 2-credit course will fit nicely in your schedule whether it stands alone in a schedule you design, or you choose to register for a clustered FIG.
+This 2-credit course will fit nicely in your schedule, whether it stands alone in a schedule you design or you choose to register for it as part of a clustered FIG.

-GEN ST 199 will cover concepts and resources that will help you throughout your entire college career.
-From learning how to navigate campus resources to connecting with alumni, this course will cover a variety of topics that will aid you in your years at the University of Washington.
+GEN ST 199 covers concepts and resources that will help you throughout your entire college career.
+From learning how to navigate campus resources to connecting with peers, this course will cover a variety of topics that will aid you in your years at the University of Washington.

 - Gain mentorship from an upperclassmen (FIG Leader) who will facilitate your GEN ST 199 section & help introduce you to the University and surrounding Seattle community.

-- Engage in meaningful conversations with fellow classmates on topics ranging from finance & budgeting to diversity to academic planning.
+- Engage in meaningful conversations with fellow classmates on topics ranging from time management to diversity to academic planning.

 - Community

-- A FIG IS a small academic community that fosters a welcoming environment where students are able to participate in activities and discussions to get to know each other.
+- A FIG IS a small academic community that fosters a welcoming environment where students participate in activities and discussions to get to know each other.
 FIG courses facilitate small group learning and create the opportunity to form study groups outside of class.

 - A FIG IS NOT social time.
 Students must take the initiative to participate in activities during class where they meet and actively engage with other students.